knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Please refer to the FontLab manual for more information about custom encoding tables.

+### create_smufl_encoding_2.py
+Same as above, except rewritten in Python 2, and thus, can be run from inside FontLab.

 ### pua_to_unicode_musical_symbols.py
 Generates composite glyphs in Unicode ranges 'Miscellaneous Symbols'and 'Musical Symbols' (UMS) from identical glyphs in the Private User Area (PUA) range of a SMuFL font.
 Any preexisting glyphs in the UMS ranges are automatically skipped.